thecoolwinter/SwiftBlake3/README.md

 let derivedKeyHasher = Blake3(derivedKey: "Hello World")
 ```

-## For WASM
+### A Note For WASM

-This package will not use the `swift-crypto` library on WASM platforms to avoid the `Foundation` dependencies.
+This package will not use the `swift-crypto` library on WASM platforms to avoid the `Foundation` and other cryptography library dependencies.
+It retains the copy-on-write functionality, however.

 # Install